Home » By Course » Drinks » 10-Minute Berry Mocktail Recipe

 • Blueberries and raspberries: Go for fresh if they’re in season, but frozen berries will still taste great.

-• Simple syrup: Regular syrup works well, though honey can be used too.
+• Liquid sweetener: Regular simple syrup works well, though honey or maple can be used too.

 Step-By-Step Instructions

-Making a berry mocktail is super simple with just 5 easy steps, and no special tools or cocktail experience needed.
+Making a berry mocktail is super simple with just 5 easy steps.
 Follow along to whip up a fresh, vibrant drink that looks great and tastes even better.

 Step 1: Prepare